 Because of those particular games, I began drawing maps of worlds of my own creation.
 And each came with a story, and with magics, heroes, and foes.
 Those were the teenage years, when a fictionist's future formed.
 By the end of high school, I had envisioned a career in video game design, a goal which I thought to attain via a B.S. in Computer Science.

-But early in college, a certain Peter Jackson trilogy turned me on to Tolkien's tales, and then over the years my love for games was supplanted by a love for books.
+However, early in college, a certain Peter Jackson trilogy turned me on to Tolkien's tales, and then over the years, my love for games was supplanted by a love for books.
 The many works of H.G.
 Wells ensnared me next, as did The Count of Monte Cristo by Dumas and Don Quixote by Cervantes.
-And then there was Rowling's entire Harry Potter series, of course.
-Nevertheless, it had been those tales of Arda and Middle Earth, and the professor himself, that had rocked my world the most.
+And then, of course, there was Rowling's entire Harry Potter series.
+But still it would be those tales of Arda and of Middle Earth that had rocked my world the most.

 Somehow, I finished grad school in 2019, and not by coincidence, in the process of taking twice as long as intended, I had also developed depression and generalized anxiety disorder.
-And so rather than forcing myself to then make any long-term career moves, I took a nice job in I.T. support.
-My goal was to let myself heal, and to further develop the science-fantasy story that had been incubating for over a decade.
+And so rather than forcing myself to bear all the stress and uncertainty of long-term career moves, I took a familiar job in I.T. support there at the same university.
+My goal was to let myself heal, and to further develop the science-fantasy story that had been incubating in my brain for over a decade.

 The plan had been working!
 But when COVID came and filled the whole world with misery, my mental health was certainly knocked back off balance.
 Enough was enough!
 I went to the bookshelves, and I took out my Watership Down, along with all my Tolkien and all my Wells!

-And during those lonely months of waiting for the storm to pass, I reread all my old favorites to help me hammer out a first draft.
-The tasks kept my fragile mind occupied each night after work, and with the help of my mother's proofreading, I had written a rough draft of over one hundred thousand words by mid-winter of 2021.
-But a year of death and dismay had taken its toll...
+During those lonely months of waiting for the storm to pass, I reread all my old favorites to help me hammer out a first draft.
+Kind words and writing goals kept my fragile mind occupied, and with the help of my mother's proofreading, I had written the rough draft of over one hundred thousand words by mid-winter of 2021.
+But a year of dismay had taken its toll...

-With the draft completed, I lost my ability to write.
+Though I had completed the draft, I had suddenly lost my ability to write.
 My only desire was to find a way into the arms of my Thilani, the Sri Lankan who had acquired my heart from afar.
-Several more months passed before the world would allow it, but in early October of that year, we embraced for the very first time, and we became engaged!
+Several more months passed before the world would allow it, but in early October of that year, we embraced for the very first time!

-If ever you want your mental health kicked while it is still down, then try watching helplessly from abroad, as any number of your loved ones become afflicted by an ever worsening scarcity of food, with no end to the crisis in sight.
-Meanwhile, go to your customer support job each day, and listen to woe begotten adults vent their fleeting frustrations.
-And lastly, be sure to have your disorder regularly criticized, downplayed, and dismissed by those who value you only for your labor.
+Sri Lanka lost its ability to import fuel, or anything really.
+Though we had no issues with our visa petition document mailings months earlier, now even simple letters were being bounced back.
+If ever you want your mental health kicked while it is still down, then try watching helplessly from abroad, as any number of your loved ones become afflicted by an ever worsening food scarcity with no end in sight.
+Meanwhile, at your university I.T. support job, enjoy tolerating woe begotten adults, as they quite regularly lose their tempers over fleeting frustrations.

-If finally you are relieved from the toxicity, perhaps you too will feel a wonderful rebound of your mental health, even as any number of your loved ones still remains in their dangerous situation.
-Perhaps you too will then open up your long-neglected rough draft and begin pushing it closer to publication.
+If ever you need better control over your mental health, perhaps you need to find a better day-to-day environment, one with appropriate scaffolding in place.
+Perhaps you too will then resume your long-neglected project, bringing it ever closer to completion.
 And perhaps you too will provide potential supporters with relevant website links at the end of a brief and annoying autobiography...